veysiadn/IgHEtherCATImplementation/README.md

 [ 2039.042040] EtherCAT 0: Starting EtherCAT-IDLE thread.

- -> if you want to test your program under stress test ;

-     sudo apt install stress
-     stress -v -c 8 -i 10 -d 8

  -> The EtherLAB EtherCAT master is now running on the system.
 The next task is to setup the system so that other programs can use the master.
 You need to add /opt/etherlab/lib to your /etc/ld.so.conf so that the user programs calling it can link to the shared object.

      sudo nano /etc/ld.so.conf